top of page

 Module 6: Sigiyama Authentic Guide Tube Needling Techniques

-Waichi Sugiyama is known as the father of acupuncture, and was given the highest rank as a doctor at the time by the shogun, making a great contribution to the development of acupuncture in Japan.
-He established 45 acupuncture training centers at the time and worked to popularize acupuncture and anma.
+Waichi Sugiyama is known as the father of acupuncture, and was given the highest rank as a doctor (Kengyo) at the time by the Shogun, making a great contribution to the development of acupuncture in Japan.
+He established 45 acupuncture training centers at the time and contributed to popularize acupuncture and anma.
 The guide tube acupuncture method is an acupuncture method devised by Waichi Sugiyama, and is now used worldwide.
 At the same time as devising the guide tube acupuncture method, he created ninety-six acupuncture manipulation techniques, and many of the basic techniques currently taught in Japanese acupuncture schools are incorporated from these methods.
 It is important to learn the basic acupuncture method using a guide tube, and in addition to that, learn the stimulation method with it.
 In this module, students will learn the basics of the guide tube acupuncture method and Sugiyama's representative acupuncture stimulation techniques.
 Mastery of these techniques will enhance the effectiveness of acupuncture treatments.

 Module 8: Tei Shin (Non-Insertive Acupuncture) and Da Shin (Hammer Acupuncture)